rtmigo/xrandom_dart/README.md

 |    | `Xoshiro256pp` | [xoshiro256++ 1.0](https://prng.di.unimi.it/xoshiro256plusplus.c) |  2019 |  |
 |    | `Splitmix64`   | [splitmix64](https://prng.di.unimi.it/splitmix64.c)               |  2015 |

-You can use any other generator from the library in the same way.
+You can use any generator from the library in the same way as in the examples with the `Xrandom` class.

 ``` dart
 final random = Splitmix64();